rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 ### Red horizontal grid lines

-All the early editions of the Daily Rainfall form (up to the late 1880s) use red/dark-red grid lines for the main 12x31 table.
+All the early versions of the Daily Rainfall form (up to the late 1880s) use red/dark-red grid lines for the main 12x31 table.
 They all have red grid lines between each monthly column, and all except K-1500/12/71 have horizontal red grid lines enclosing the Month Name row and the Totals row.
 For K-1500/12/71 these horizontal grid lines are printed in a very faint grey/blue instead.

 K-1000/12/70 month name row, with dark red horizontal grid lines: